grame-cncm/faustwebsite/_posts/2017-02-21-Faust-meets-JUCE.markdown

 [JUCE](http://www.juce.com)  is an open-source cross-platform C++ application framework, used for the development of desktop and mobile applications.
 JUCE is used in particular for its GUI and plugins libraries.

 A set of architecture files have been developed to deploy standalone or plugins built from Faust code.
-Polyphonic intruments are supported, MIDI and OSC control can be used.
+They allow to automatically generate the GUI from the Faust program, possibly supporting polyphonic instruments, and be controlled by MIDI or OSC messages.

-The architecture files are then combined to produce ready to compile JUCE applications or plugins.
-Tools to achieve that are part of the Faust distribution, but can also be accessed using the Faust online compiler.
+The architecture files are then combined to produce ready to compile JUCE applications or plugins, using tools that are part of the Faust distribution.
+They can also be accessed using the Faust online compiler.

 ### faust2juce script ###